aabbas02/QAP-for-ULS/README.md

-# Graph Matching / Quadratic Assignment Problem for unlabeled sensing
+# Graph Matching / Quadratic Assignment Problem (QAP) for unlabeled sensing
 MATLAB code for the graph matching algorithm applied to the unlabeled sensing (ULS) problem [1].
 The algorithm is applied to the setup when the unknown permutation is r-local.
 This code was written by Ahmed Ali Abbasi as part of a larger research project on ULS, and counts towards the partial fulfilment of research requirement for the PhD program at ECE department, Tufts University.
 The code was tested by Professor [Abiy Tasissa](http://sites.tufts.edu/atasissa/) and Professor  [Shuchin Aeron](http://www.ece.tufts.edu/~shuchin/).

 ## Instructions